locnnil/workshop/docs/reference/cli/workshop-start.rst

 - When interrupted, the command attempts to gracefully revert its actions

-- To stop a started workshop, use **workshop stop**
+- To stop a started workshop, use 'workshop stop'

 .. rubric:: Examples

+Start the 'nimble' and 'jazzy' workshops in the current project directory:

 .. code-block:: console

-   # Start the 'nimble' and 'jazzy' workshops in the current project directory
-   workshop start nimble jazzy
+   $ workshop start nimble jazzy